 Call your child’s doctor or seek emergency care for the following symptoms:

 - signs of dehydration, including those listed above plus a lack of tears when crying, dry skin, sunken eyes or fontanel, sleepiness, and irritability

 Although diarrhea can occur for various reasons, there are actions that you can take to prevent it.

-To avoid developing diarrhea from food poisoning, consider:
+Avoid developing diarrhea from food poisoning by: